Charoite: Properties, Facts and Photos

 What is Charoite?

-Charoite is a rock-forming mineral discovered in 1948 by geologist Vladimir Ditmar.
-It was another twenty years before geologists revisited the site where charoite was found, and only then was it fully investigated.
+Although discovered in 1948 by geologist Vladimir Ditmar, it was another twenty years before geologists revisited the site where charoite was found and the mineral was investigated.

 Charoite was found in Yakutia, also known as the Republic of Sakha.
 This area covers more than three million square kilometres in Russia's Far East (Siberia).